 Non-Hopkins Summer Programs

-: 3.0 GPA; 1 semester of Portuguese language OR 1 year of Spanish language.
+: 3.0 GPA; 2 semesters of Portuguese language OR 3 semesters of Spanish language.
 Open to all majors.

 This summer improve your Portuguese language skills in an intensive program and learn about Brazilian culture in the exhilarating metropolis of Rio de Janeiro!
 The program is based at IBEU in the beautiful area of Copacabana Beach.
-Courses are taught by the IBEU language instructors and supervised by Johns Hopkins faculty (Dr. Flavia Azeredo-Cerqueira).
-Students will have Portuguese language class every morning, and their afternoons will be filled with cultural lectures, course-related field trips, course-related guided tours (in Portuguese) and other cultural activities to provide opportunities for students to strengthen their language skills and deepen their understanding of Brazilian language, history, and culture.
-The lectures include, for instance, the country’s preparations for the Olympic Games and the importance of soccer to its culture.
-Students will also have the opportunity to visit two important historic cities in the State of Rio de Janeiro, Petropolis and Paraty.
+Students will have Portuguese language class every morning.
+Afternoons will be filled with cultural lectures, course-related field trips, and other cultural activities to provide opportunities for students to strengthen their language skills and deepen their understanding of Brazilian language, history, and culture.
+Students will also visit two important historic cities in the State of Rio de Janeiro, Petropolis and Paraty.

 Funding Opportunities: Foreign Language & Area Studies Fellowships (FLAS)